sudostake/sudostake_web_near/docs/guides/repay-loan.md

 ## After repayment
 - Consider delegating any remaining NEAR or resetting the collateral to prepare for the next request.
 - Keep the repayment hash handy if you plan to reconcile with off-chain accounting tools.
+- Let your lender know the repayment cleared; they’ll see the position drop off their dashboard, but a quick heads-up builds trust.